-Our School Council works together as a team to ensure we can be the best school possible by discussing ideas and making decisions.
+Our School Council, run by Miss Hill, work together as a team to ensure we can be the best school possible by discussing ideas and making decisions.
 We aim to make everyone feel comfortable, happy and safe at school to help them be the best that they can be.

 This mission statement is created by the School Council each year to illustrate their priorities and aims.